Finding the Best Places to Retire Since 2006!

 Is Texas Considered Tax Friendly for Retirement?
 Yes

 Notes: Fredericksburg has a reputation as a charming German village, but some people say it is overrated in that regard.
-It has grown by 60% in the last couple of decades, and it is racially diverse.
-Much of this growth has come from empty nesters and retirees.
+It has grown by 5% in the decade, and it is racially diverse.
+Much of the growth has come from empty nesters and retirees.
 Some people complain that their allergies are worse here thanks to a bounty of juniper and cedar trees.

 Recommended as a Retirement Spot?
 Yes